Mount Vernon: George Washington's will

 In his will, written several months before his death in December 1799, George Washington left directions for the emancipation of all the slaves who belonged to him.
 Of the 317 slaves at Mount Vernon in 1799, a little less than half, 123 individuals, belonged to George Washington.
 Under the terms of his will, these slaves were to be set free upon Martha Washington's death.

 In accordance with state law, George Washington stipulated in his will that elderly slaves or those who were too sick to work were to be supported throughout their lives by his estate.
 Children without parents, or those whose families were too poor or indifferent to see to their education, were to be bound out (or apprenticed) to masters and mistresses who would teach them reading, writing, and a useful trade, until they were ultimately freed at the age of twenty-five.

 When Martha Washington's first husband, Daniel Parke Custis, died without a will, she received a life interest in one-third of his estate, including the slaves.
 Neither George nor Martha Washington could free these slaves by law.
 Upon Martha's death, these slaves reverted to the Custis estate and were divided among her grandchildren.
 By 1799, 153 slaves at Mount Vernon were part of this dower property.

 Martha signed a deed of manumission in December 1800.
-Abstracts of the Fairfax County, Virginia, Court Records record this transaction.
+Abstracts of court records in Fairfax County, Virginia record this transaction.
 The slaves received their freedom on January 1, 1801.